Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Acknowledgement

 \section{Acknowledgement}

 The author gratefully acknowledges support of NSF and Stanford Graduate Fellowships.
-I thank Daniel Bump, Pavel Etingof, Xiaoyue Gong, Sammy Luo, Alex Malcolm, and Chris Ryba for helpful comments, corrections, discussions, and references.
+I thank Daniel Bump, Pavel Etingof, Xiaoyue Gong, Sammy Luo, Alex Malcolm, Chris Ryba and the anonymous referee for helpful comments, corrections, discussions, and references.
 I thank Greta Panova for bringing \cite{liebeck2019diameters} to my attention after the initial posting of this paper.